 - Pseudo-inquiry and limited genuine inquiry

-A fourth category of genuine inquiry had been expected, but no conversations fitted into that category.
-A second step involved identifyin patterns within each of the categories to help establish the reasons for the absence of genuine inquiry, with the whole transcript being used as the unit of analysis.
+The fourth category of genuine inquiry had been expected, but no conversations fitted into that category.
+A second step involved identifying patterns within each of the categories to help establish the reasons for the absence of genuine inquiry, with the whole transcript being used as the unit of analysis.
 Indeed, the main finding of the study

 |… is that leaders engaged in minimal genuine inquiry.
 One conversation involved no inquiry of any sort, two conversations involved inquiry but it was all pseudo and the 10 conversations were predominantly pseudo inquiry.
 While much inquiry, as signalled by such linguistic feature as questioning, was common-place, our analysis of the unspoken thoughts and feelings revealed considerable closed rather than open-mindedness.
 Self-assessment data indicated that the leaders themselves wre aware of their limited capability in genuine inquiry (p890)|